 Landmark Productions is one of Ireland’s leading theatre producers.
 Led by Anne Clarke, the company produces wide-ranging and ambitious work in Ireland and tours Irish work abroad.

-In a little over a decade, the company has produced twenty-two plays – including six Irish premieres and ten world premieres – in Dublin.
-Its productions have been seen on tour throughout Ireland, and in London, Edinburgh and New York.
+Since its first production in 2004, the company has produced twenty-three plays – including six Irish premieres and eleven world premieres – in Dublin.

 Mark O’Rowe’s Howie the Rookie, starring Tom Vaughan-Lawlor, played at the Barbican in London and at BAM in New York, where it was co-presented by the Irish Arts Center as part of BAM’s 2014 Next Wave season.